in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 - DevOps vs DevSecOps vs SRE vs AIOps
 	- security is present during every stage of the software delivery lifecycle (It’s a mindset). application and infrastructure security from start. training and automation play a key role.
 	- Artificial Intelligence for IT Operations	- combines big data and machine learning to automate IT operations processes, including event correlation, anomaly detection and causality determination
-- 3 Important Devops Practices
+- 3 Important DevOps Practices
 	- Continuous Integration/Delivery/Deployment
 	- Infrastructure as Code
 	- Containers and Container Orchestration